TeskaLabs/asab/doc/asab/metrics.rst

 .. autoclass:: Counter
     :show-inheritance:

+    Values (their names and init_values) can be provided when initializing the metrics or added with :func:`add` or :func:`sub` methods.

     :param str name: name of the metric
     :param dict tags: provide "help" and "unit" metadata used by Prometheus database
     :param dict init_values: dict of inital values with value names as keys
     :param bool reset: if True, Counter resets when flushed

-    Values (their names and init_values) can be provided when initializing the metrics or added with :func:`add` or :func:`sub` methods.

     .. automethod:: add

-        :param name: name of the value
-        :param value: value itself (int/float)
-        :param init-value: initial value, required when the counter name is not yet set up (i. e. by init_values in the constructor)

     .. automethod:: sub

-        :param value: value itself (int/float)
-        :param init-value: initial value, required when the counter name is not yet set up (i. e. by init_values in the constructor)